WILL NOT REST

 STANDING UP FOR KIDS +

 UNTIL EVERYONE DOES

-SURVIVORS OF SEXUAL ASSAULT
+SURVIVORS OF CHILDHOOD TRAUMA

 "I cannot recommend this show highly enough.
 It should be compulsory viewing for all parents, a conversation starter for health-care professionals,